elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 Hidden folders are now shown in the project sidebar The currently selected result and the number of results is displayed while searching The search bar now has a regular expression mode
-Fixes:

-It is now possible to change Git branch with untracked files present in a project Crashes are prevented while searching in large projects The correct document is now focused after opening Code from an external program Line duplication is now actioned correctly if there is no selection present Code no longer crashes when asked to open an unknown URI format
+It is now possible to change Git branch with untracked files present in a project Line duplication is now actioned correctly if there is no selection present

 ### Terminal

-Option to follow system dark style preference
-Create a custom color palette

-Default styles are fully opaque and updated to the latest upstream values from Solarized for improved legibility New features:

-Switch tabs with Alt + 1-9
+Terminal gains the ability to both follow the system dark style preference as well as create custom color palettes.
+The new default light and dark styles are now fully opaque and have been updated to match the latest upstream values from the Solarized themes for improved legibility.
+We've also added the keyboard shortcut <kbd>Alt</kbd> + <kbd>1—9</kbd> for switching tabs and you can quit Terminal with <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Q</kbd>

-Quit with Ctrl + Shift + Q
+### Iconography

-### icons
+New app icons

 Additions:

 "computer-fail"
 "preferences-desktop-theme"
 "application-x-sharedlib"
 "process-paused"
+caps-lock-symbolic
+eye-not-looking-symbolic
+eye-open-negative-filled-symbolic
+num-lock-symbolic

 Removals:

 "office-address-book"
 Flash file types
+notification-*
+Non-FDO network-*
+Non-FDO app icons

 Updated families:

 Clean up "preferences-desktop-workspaces"